 Leaders of prominent Kashmiri forums accused the APPG of helping a group with vexed interest to hijack Kashmir Agenda.
-Kashmir Valley International’s Prof Raina, South Asia Watch’s Dr Shabir Choudhry and JKLL’s Dr Misfar Hassan said there is a deliberate attempt to shadow the real situation and provide platform to those who exploit the sufferings of Kashmiris to their personal and political benefits
+Kashmir Valley International’s Prof Raina and South Asia Watch’s Dr Shabir Choudhry said there is a deliberate attempt to shadow the real situation and provide platform to those who exploit the sufferings of Kashmiris to their personal and political benefits

 Prominent Kashmiri leaders in Britain accused the All Parties Parliamentary Group on Kashmir of ignoring the plight of real Kashmiris for political gains.

-Prof. MA Raina of Kashmir Voice International and Dr Shabir Choudhry, chairman of London-based South Asia Watch, and Dr Misfar Hassan of Jammu Kashmir Liberation League accused the politicians of hijacking the Kashmir agenda from the real Kashmiris.
+Prof. MA Raina of Kashmir Voice International and Dr Shabir Choudhry, chairman of London-based South Asia Watch, accused the politicians of hijacking the Kashmir agenda from the real Kashmiris.

 The event was also attended by Pakistan High Commissioner Syed Ibne Abbas.